Embracing skills born from the pandemic is a path forward

 More than 18 months have passed since the pandemic irreparably altered the world of experiential marketing.
 Seemingly overnight, event professionals were required to learn brand-new skills and disciplines, from high-caliber virtual event production to influencer marketing to keeping up with COVID-19 safety protocols that vary by region, and even venue.
 To be blunt: It’s been rough out there.

-But in the midst of this tumultuous time a silver lining has surfaced: Event marketers have come out the other side with a more diverse skillset, a more sophisticated understanding of the customer journey and overall marketing mix and the ever-important ability to pivot on a dime.
+But in the midst of this tumultuous time a silver lining surfaced: Event marketers came out the other side with a more diverse skillset, a more sophisticated understanding of the customer journey and overall marketing mix and the ever-important ability to pivot on a dime.

 - Introducing the 2021 Dream Team…The Sharpest Minds in B-to-B Events